Tablets for diabetics also prevent heart failure | ExBulletin

 Tablets that address hyperglycemia in people with type 2 diabetes may also prevent heart failure.

-A drug called empagliflozin is believed to stimulate the heart, increase heart efficiency, and lead to a “significant improvement” in function in just three months, according to a study funded by the British Heart Foundation.
+According to a study funded by the British Heart Foundation, empagliflozin is thought to stimulate the heart, increase efficiency, and bring about a “significant improvement” in function in just three months.

 Patients who participated in the study also lost weight and improved blood pressure.

-Type 2 diabetes, caused by heredity, an inactive lifestyle, and excess body fat, affects about 3 million British people and is believed to affect millions more undiagnosed.
+Type 2 diabetes, caused by heredity, an irregular lifestyle, and excess body fat, affects approximately 3 million British people and is believed to affect millions more undiagnosed.

 There are various treatments for this condition, but patients are more likely to develop more heart problems because elevated blood sugar levels damage the inside of arteries and veins.

-Patients with type 2 diabetes are two to three times more at risk of heart and cardiovascular problems, and one-third die from cardiovascular events such as a heart attack.
+Patients with type 2 diabetes are two to three times more at risk for heart and cardiovascular problems, and third die from cardiovascular events such as a heart attack.

 Tablets that address hyperglycemia in people with type 2 diabetes may also prevent heart failure.Photo: Stock image

-Experts have previously said that diabetics taking empagliflozin are less likely to develop these conditions because the body excretes excess sugar in the urine and prevents it from accumulating in the blood.
-I was pointing out.
+Experts have previously pointed out that empagliflozin diabetics are unlikely to develop these conditions.
+This is to prevent the body from excreting excess sugar in the urine and accumulating it in the blood. it was.

-Later, large studies have shown that the same drug, dapagliflozin, can be used in combination with other drugs to improve the symptoms of patients with heart failure.
+Subsequent large-scale trials have shown that taking this drug with other drugs and in combination with a similar drug, dapagliflozin, may improve the symptoms of people with heart failure.

-This condition, which affects one million British people, occurs when the heart becomes weak or stiff and unable to pump blood effectively throughout the body.
-Although the outlook is improving, one in five patients with heart failure now die within a year of diagnosis.
+This condition, which affects one million British people, occurs when the heart becomes weak or stiff and cannot effectively pump blood throughout the body.
+The outlook has improved, but one in five patients with heart failure died within a year of diagnosis.

-Patients with heart failure suffer from debilitating symptoms such as extreme shortness of breath and extreme fatigue and are hospitalized on a regular basis.
-Heart failure causes about 86,000 emergency hospitalizations each year, and in many cases there is no alternative but to a heart transplant.
+People with heart failure suffer from debilitating symptoms such as extreme shortness of breath and malaise and are hospitalized regularly.
+Heart failure causes about 86,000 emergency hospitalizations each year, and in many cases the only solution is a heart transplant.

-However, it is now becoming clear that empagliflozin helps prevent the development of heart failure in diabetics in the first place.
+However, it is now becoming clear that empagliflozin may help prevent the development of heart failure in diabetics.

-In the latest study, researchers at the University of Leeds recruited 18 patients with type 2 diabetes, took the drug, and monitored it for 12 weeks.
+In the latest study, researchers at the University of Leeds recruited 18 patients with type 2 diabetes who took the drug and monitored it for 12 weeks.

-None of the patients had heart failure, but at the beginning of the study, we found that all patients had lower than normal heart energy levels and weaker heart contractions.
+No patients with heart failure were found, but at the beginning of the study, all patients were found to have lower than normal heart energy levels and weaker cardiac contractions.

 Strange science: cancer that grows under the nails